Neuromodulation of the Fear Extinction Circuit Using Temporally and Anatomically Specific TMS in Humans

 Exclusion Criteria

-- Current alcohol or substance use disorder (within the past 6 months) - Lifetime history of seizure or significant head trauma (i.e., extended loss of consciousness, neurological sequelae, or known structural brain lesion) or other significant neurologic disease - Lifetime history of psychosis, bipolar disorder, tic disorder, or eating disorder is excluded.
-Past and current unipolar mood disorders without psychosis and anxiety disorders will be allowed so long as they are not primary and not associated with psychosis. - Use of psychotropic medication within 4 weeks prior to study (within 6 weeks for fluoxetine, or other long-lived compounds; within one year for neuroleptics). - Pregnancy (to be ruled out by urine ß-HCG). - Metallic implants or devices contraindicating magnetic resonance imaging. - Currently taking medications that lower the seizure threshold.
+- Lifetime history of seizure or significant head trauma or other significant neurologic disease (e.g., tic disorder) - History of serious/significant psychiatric diagnoses ("Axis I" diagnoses) - Current significant suicidal ideation, plan or intent or suicidal behavior in past 6 months based on CSSRS and clinical judgment or Self-injurious behavior that involves suicidal intent, requires medical attention, or occurs daily - Use of neuroleptics within one year prior to study - Current substance use - Pregnancy (to be ruled out by urine β-HCG). - Metallic implants or devices contraindicating magnetic resonance imaging. - Currently taking medications that lower the seizure threshold.
 These include antipsychotics, high dose theophylline or stimulants such as methylphenidate.
-Patients taking bupropion must be on a stable dose *last 3 months) and take less than or equal to 300 mg/day. - Implanted devices in subject's head (shunts, cochlear implants); metal in subject's head (other than dental implants).
+Patients taking bupropion must be on a stable dose (*last 3 months) and take less than or equal to 300 mg/day. - Implanted devices in subject's head (shunts, cochlear implants); metal in subject's head (other than dental implants). - High risk of adverse emotional or behavioral reaction, and/or an inability to understand study procedures or the informed consent process - Additional exclusion criteria for Healthy controls (HC) group: Current psychiatric diagnosis ("Axis I" diagnosis)

 Study Design